 I have created a lengthy listing of /usr/bin directory and then sent the results to the file ls-pt.txt.

-Unix is an operating system for people who love to type.
+Linux is an operating system for people who love to type.
 The command line does not allow a mouse to operate.
 Linux commands can be exhaustive.
 Therefore, you should learn a bunch of keyboard tricks.

 The following list shows how you can modify text in the Linux command line.
 The terms killing and yanking refer to cuffing and pasting, respectively.
+The keyboard trick:

 Another way by which the shell will help you is through completion.
 This occurs when you hit the Tab key while you are typing the command.
 When you are halfway through a command, you can ENTER tab to complete the command.
 The important thing to remember is that you should not hit the Enter key.